-The stand of Monterey cypress trees located west of San Francisco National Cemetery and adjacent to Park Boulevard was planted by the U.S. Army in the 1880s.
-This stand was established as part of a plan by Major William A. Jones to create a forest within the Presidio.
+The stand of Monterey cypress located west of San Francisco National Cemetery and next to Park Boulevard was planted by the U.S. Army in the 1880s.
+It was part of a plan by Major William A. Jones to create a forest within the Presidio.

-Since the trees were all planted within a very short period of time, this site has an uncommon visual quality, and is considered one of the most beloved parts of the park.
-In 2001, this site was designated as one of the four Key Historic Forest Stands in the park by the Office of the Secretary of Interior.
+Since the trees were all planted within a very short period, this grove has a distinct visual quality and is considered one of the most beloved parts of the park.
+In 2001, it was designated as one of four Key Historic Forest Stands in the Presidio by the Office of the Secretary of the Interior.

-Due to a lack of thinning by the Army when the stand was first established, the trees have become weakened.
-The cypress trees are now at the end of their natural lifespan, and the stand is failing.
+Due to a lack of thinning by the Army when the stand was first planted, the trees have weakened.
+The Monterey cypress are now at the end of their natural lifespan, and the stand is failing.
 Many trees have fallen in recent years during the winter storms.
-The poor health of the trees creates a hazard for visitors to the park and the other trees and ecology in the area.

-To help restore the forest, between 2016 and 2022, the Presidio Trust is gradually replacing this declining stand in six phases.
-Replanting will be organized with an effort to replicate the unique character of the forest in this area.
-The map below indicates the sequential phases of the reforestation plan.
+To restore the forest, between 2016 and 2022, the Presidio Trust is gradually replacing this declining stand in six phases.
+Replanting is organized to replicate the unique character of the forest in this area.
+The map below indicates the phases of the reforestation plan.
 Declining trees in the stand will gradually be replaced by 900 young Monterey cypress trees that were raised from seeds collected in the Presidio.

 Phased Reforestation Map

 Phases of Reforestation

 About 40 declining trees in the southeastern area of the stand were removed and replaced with 200 young Monterey cypress trees.

 Phase 2 – completed in 2017